TehMuffinMoo/ibPS/docs/Functions/BloxOne Threat Defense/New-B1TDLookalikeTarget.md

 ```

 ## DESCRIPTION
-This function is used to add a new lookalike target domain for the account
+This function is used to add a new lookalike target domain for the account.

 The Lookalike Target Domains are second-level domains BloxOne uses to detect lookalike FQDNs against, i.e the list of defined lookalike domains to monitor.

 ## EXAMPLES